Please Select Your Location

 3. "Realistic" MR: The combination of depth information and visuals from real-time camera feeds enables pinpoint placement of digital objects and interaction in a physical environment.

-4. 3D scanning and 3D mesh generation: Depth sensors allow users to quickly scan their physical surroundings and objects within the space, creating precise 3D meshes.
+4. 3D scanning and 3D mesh generation: Depth-sensing cameras allow users to quickly scan their physical surroundings and objects within the space, creating precise 3D meshes.
 These meshes— which comprise vertices, edges, and faces—are fundamental data structures used in computer graphics and 3D modeling to replicate object shapes and surface contours in digital environments.

 Time of flight and structured light sensors.